makovalab-psu/NoiseCancellingRepeatFinder/mock_genome/README.md

 # Mock hg38 Genome

-Tandem Repeat Finder was used to identify long near-perfect repeat arrays in\
-hg38.
-The search was limited to the autosomes, chromosome X, and the non-PAR portion of chromosome Y. Motif length up to 200 bp were allowed.
+Tandem Repeat Finder was used to identify long near-perfect repeat arrays in hg38.
+The search was limited to the autosomes, chromosome X, and the non-PAR portion of chromosome Y. Motif lengths up to 200 bp were allowed.
 Arrays shorter that 500 bp were ignored, as were any with more than than 5% mismatches or 1% indels.
-Overlapping arrays were also discarded.
+Any remaining arrays that overlapped each other were discarded.

 A mock genome was then created, consisting of a mix of repeats and random sequence.
-The mock genome contained one repeat array for each array found in the human reference, with a perfect repeat of the consensus for that array and length matching the discovered array.
+The genome contained one repeat array for each array found in the human reference, with a perfect repeat of the consensus for that array and length matching the discovered array.
 Repeats were positioned randomly across a single-sequence "genome", with a minimum separation of 500 bp between neighboring repeats.
-A repeat can begin anywhere within its repeated motif, and can appear as either forward or reverse complement.
+An array can begin anywhere within its repeated motif, and can appear as either forward or reverse complement.

 Total length of the genome is 1.4Mbp, of which 822Kbp is repeats, in 847 arrays.